The Digital Landscape of God: Narrative, Visuals and Viewer Engagement of Religious Videos on YouTube: Findings: The Discourse Ecology of Comment Communities (RQ2)

-Thematic analysis reveals the dual characteristics of digital religious spaces.
-Discussions centered on "Doctrine \& Creed" (19.55\%) and "Religious Figures" (17.6\%) remain highly prominent, indicating the continued importance of traditional religious content in digital environments.
+Thematic analysis reveals dual characteristics of digital religious spaces.
+“Doctrine \& Creed” (19.55\%) and “Religious Figures” (17.65\%) remain prominent, suggesting the continued salience of traditional religious content in online discussions.
+Christian videos show the highest doctrine discussions (24.79\%), a pattern consistent with the tradition's emphasis on systematic theology.
+Hindu videos show lower doctrine proportions (11.26\%) but the highest “Religious Figures” discussions (26.26\%), potentially reflecting the central role of deities in Hindu devotional practice.

-The prevalence of "Doctrine \& Creed" discussions in Christian videos (24.79\%) is consistent with the strong emphasis on systematic theology and creedal formulations within many Christian traditions.
-In contrast, the lower proportion of these discussions in Hindu videos (11.26\%) might be understood in the context of Hindu traditions, which often encompass a wide diversity of beliefs and place a strong emphasis on practice (dharma) and devotion (bhakti) alongside doctrine.
-The high proportion of "Religious Figures" discussions in Hindu videos (26.26\%) is unsurprising, given the central role of a vast pantheon of deities in Hindu worship and narrative.
+Notably, “Other Topics” constitute the largest proportion (32.61\%), encompassing off-topic discussions, platform-related comments, and content lacking clear thematic focus.
+Rather than excluding this category, we retain it to capture the authentic composition of the discourse ecology, acknowledging that not all user engagement aligns with religious or substantive themes.
+The presence of “Video Feedback” (9.90\%) and “Social Issues” (4.71\%) further suggests that these spaces are not insulated religious forums but rather deeply integrated with broader social concerns.

-A significant finding is that "Other Topics" constitute the largest proportion of comments (32.61\%), indicating that these comment sections have evolved into comprehensive social spaces.
-The presence of topics like "Video Feedback" (9.90\%) and "Social Issues" (4.71\%) demonstrates that these are not insulated religious forums but are deeply integrated with broader social and media concerns.
+Full distributions of comment coding results across all religions and video formats are reported in the appendix.